You’ll receive your leased vehicle in top condition. Below is normal wear for which you won’t be charged:

 You can pay the total extra mileage fee at the end of your lease term.

-Or you can place some beforehand – a little at a time – into your security deposit.
-That way, you won’t have such a large extra mileage fee payment at the end of your lease.
+Or you can voluntarily pay some beforehand – a little at a time – into your security deposit.
+That way you’ll reduce your mileage fee payment at the end of your lease.